Testicular Cancer FAQ

 Q: What is sperm banking?

 A: Before being treated for testicular cancer, many men go to a sperm bank to give a sample of their sperm.
+Sometimes you need to do this sperm collection more than once to be able to preserve enough healthy sperm.
 This sample is then preserved at very cold temperatures.
-It remains alive for many years, decades even, and can be used to start a pregnancy.
+It remains alive for many years, even decades, and can be used to start a pregnancy.
 Since testicular cancer often strikes men who have not yet begun families but who may want to in the future, sperm banking is something that each man should think about and discuss with his doctor if fertility and having children is an issue for him.

 Q: How is testicular cancer diagnosed?

-Ultrasound.
+Ultrasound of the testicles.
 This may be done if a lump is present.
 An ultrasound uses sound waves to find out if a lump is solid or fluid-filled.
-(Solid lumps are more likely to be cancerous.)
+Solid lumps are more likely to be cancerous.

 Blood tests.
-These tests can help find out if certain proteins that can signify cancer are present.
+These tests can help find out if certain proteins, called tumor markers, that can signify cancer are present.
 Some testicular cancers raise blood levels of proteins, such as alpha fetoprotein (AFP) or human chorionic gonadotropin (HCG).
 Doctors may be able to tell what kind of testicular cancer a man has depending on if and what protein levels are higher.
 Blood tests can also help in follow up care, to make sure the cancer has not come back.

-Biopsy.
+Surgery to remove the testicle.
 If a suspicious lump is found, a surgeon will remove the tumor so that a pathologist can see if it is cancerous.
 The surgeon will try to remove the whole tumor, along with the testicle and the spermatic cord.
-This is done through an incision in the groin area.
+This is done through an incision just above the pubic area.
 The testicle and spermatic cord are removed to help make sure the cancer cells do not spread.

 If cancer is found, a man will need more tests so doctors can learn details about the cancer.
 These may include: